gbdev/pandocs/content/Interrupts.md

 When an interrupt signal changes from low to high, the corresponding bit in the IF register becomes set.
-For example, Bit 0 becomes set when the LCD controller enters the V-Blank period.
+For example, Bit 0 becomes set when the LCD controller enters the VBlank period.

 ### Interrupt Requests